 Only beef up the speed when it’s needed.If the leaves are too clumped together, you could use a broom or rake to loosen them a bit before you begin.Direct airflow away from animals, people, glass or walls, keeping them from flying debris.
 Always start at the corner and work your way out if starting from a corner.
 This will keep the leaves from piling up in a corner and flying back towards you.

-Choosing the best leaf blower for your lawn could actually be a simple task if you go through our list of considerations.
+Choosing the best leaf blower of 2018 for your lawn could actually be a simple task if you go through our list of considerations.
 There isn’t a clear winner in our list because each blower serves a different purpose and they are all top rated leaf blowers.
 If you have a large lawn, it wouldn’t make sense to get a cordless electric blower even though it is light and portable.

 All the blowers in our list are very good, therefore, it is up to you to decide which one fits your environment.Gas Leaf Blowers Vs Electric Leaf Blowers: A gas-powered machine has more power but an electrically powered leaf blower would work better in neighborhoods.
 They are better for the environment but have the cord length limitation.
 Cordless ones drain very fast, so it wouldn’t make sense to use it on a large lawn.